Dealogic

-Dealogic is a financial markets platform offering integrated content, analytics, and technology via a service to financial firms.
+Dealogic Ltd. is a financial markets platform offering integrated content, analytics, and technology via a service to financial firms.
 From origination to distribution and investors, the Dealogic platform provides a connection across banking, capital markets, sales and trading, and institutional investing.
 The company has offices located in London, New York, Hong Kong, Tokyo, Budapest, Sydney, Mumbai, São Paulo, and Beijing.

+Dealogic is currently owned by ION Investment Group.

 History

-Dealogic was founded in 1983 in the United Kingdom by Simon Hessell, Peter Ogden, and Philip Hulme.
-The current chief executive, Tom Fleming, came to Dealogic in 1991 when it acquired the assets of U.S. capital markets communications business Graphic Scanning Corp.
+Dealogic was founded in 1997 in the United States by Tom Fleming and Simon Hessel and in 2001 became the trading name of the combined Computasoft and CommScan entities.
+Computasoft was founded in 1983 in the United Kingdom by Simon Hessell, Peter Ogden, and Philip Hulme.
+CommScan was established in 1991 by Tom Fleming to acquire the assets of U.S. capital markets communications business Graphic Scanning Corp.

 In 2009, the company acquired the investor profiles products of Ilios Partners LLC.

 In 2013, the company acquired Junction RDS, the leader in ownership analysis of UK listed companies.

 In 2014, global alternative asset manager The Carlyle Group, and co-investors Euromoney Institutional Investor and Randall Winn acquired Dealogic.

 In 2015, Dealogic acquired A2 Access, the market leader in corporate access aggregation.

 In 2017, ION Investment Group recapitalized Dealogic.